 What is Meth Detox?

-Meth detox is the process of ridding meth from a person’s system.
+Meth detox is the process of ridding meth and other toxins from a person’s system.
 Detox is also when the mind starts to heal from the effects of addiction.
 During detox, a person might have withdrawal symptoms, which, consequently, can be uncomfortable and distressing.

 Meth detox is the first part of long-term recovery.
 This step is necessary because a person cannot engage in long-term rehab if meth is still affecting them.
 While detox can be intense, this is the shortest part of any treatment program.
 After that, a person can address the underlying causes of their addiction to prevent relapses in the future.

-What to Expect During Methamphetamine Detox in Los Angeles
+What to Expect During Meth Detox in Los Angeles, CA

 During meth detox, a person can expect to have some type of withdrawal symptoms.
 While these symptoms are usually not life-threatening, they can be extremely uncomfortable.
 Methamphetamine detox in Los Angeles helps to monitor and ease these symptoms.